 “I can make more and better landscapes in this way than by tampering with canvas and paint in the studio”, wrote Frederic Church, the artist who made the famous painting The Heart Of The Andes in 1859, four years after Eugene von Guérard painted Tower Hill.
 And thus, Church stopped painting and created a one to one, life size landscape of 1 km2 at Olana on the Hudson River, now one of the most important surviving picturesque landscapes in the United States.
 Remaking the world as an earth sculpture.

 Both observational practices are privileging details and a mode of representation, on the page, on the canvas, in the world: this was the point of departure for Church and Von Guerard.
-The two-screen video work One to One (duration 17 min., voice actor Tor Jonsson) with a script built on a variety of sources, reflects on what it means to see in detail.
+The video work One to One (duration 17 min., voice actor Tor Jonsson) with a script built on a variety of sources, reflects on what it means to see in detail.